What are healthy carbohydrates for a diabetic?

 Did you just say avoid all grains?

 Eliminating grains does come as a shock to many people but if you REALLY want to control your blood sugar and avoid the progression of complications long term, then avoiding grains is the way to go.
-It also helps to un-complicate things for you, allowing you to enjoy your food more without having to worry so much.
+It also helps to un-complicate things for you, allowing you to enjoy your food more without having to worry so much about counting every single carb.

 Sure, it's an adjustment.
 But you certainly won't starve.